Eugene Landy: Background

 Eugene Ellsworth Landy was born on November 26, 1934, in Pittsburgh, Pennsylvania, the only child of Jules C. Landy, a medical doctor and psychology professor, and Frieda Mae Gordon Landy, also a psychology professor.
 At the age of five, Eugene was revealed to have an IQ of 150 after being tested at the University of Pittsburgh.

 Landy dropped out of school in the sixth grade, later claiming to be dyslexic.
 At age 16, he pursued a career in show business, producing a nationally syndicated radio show, and discovering 10-year-old George Benson.
 Landy briefly served as Benson's manager and worked odd jobs as a radio producer, promoting records and producing a single for Frankie Avalon.
 Benson later stated, "My people developed a distrust for [Landy] when he made them sign a power of attorney that they didn't understand, and he got all my mail and all my checks."

-Honoring his parents' wishes, Landy resumed his formal education at Los Angeles City College, where he earned an AA in chemistry.
+Honoring his parents' wishes, Landy resumed his formal education at Los Angeles City College, where he earned an Associate of Arts degree in chemistry.
 After falling ill with dysentery while attending medical school at the National Autonomous University of Mexico, he switched to psychology.
 He earned a bachelor's degree in psychology from California State University, Los Angeles in 1964 and a master's degree in the discipline from the University of Oklahoma in 1967, completing his training with a PhD from the latter institution in 1968.